MahApps/mahapps.com/screenshots/README.md

 rewritten PNG before committing it rather than assuming the rerun found something.

-Measured over a full rerun, eleven of the fourteen figures came back pixel-identical.
-The three that did not:
+Measured over a full rerun, every figure came back pixel-identical except these three:

 - `progressdialog-indeterminate` - the bar animates, so it is caught at whatever phase it happened to be in.
 Expect this one to differ every time.